rachitnigam/rachitnigam.com/content/about.md

 * [Filament][]: a new hardware description language that uses a novel type system to guarantee correctness of pipeline composition.
 Filament's ideas have influenced the design of Google's [XLS][] system and Jane Street's [HardCaml][] language.
 * [Dahlia]: A high-level language for predictable accelerator generation.
 Dahlia demonstrated how type systems can connect high-level abstractions with circuit-level constraints.

-**I am actively recruiting PhD students!** If my work resonates with you, please [read the instructions][flame-prospective] on applying to my lab.

 [research]: /files/research.pdf
 [grad-apply]: mailto:rachit.nigam12+gradapply@gmail.com
 [mit-apply]: https://www.eecs.mit.edu/academics/graduate-programs/admission-process/